elysiumhomewatch-oss/ZA_Incident_TrackerV2/README.md

-# ZA Incident Tracker – AfriForum Community Safety Dashboard
+# ZA Incident Tracker – Community Safety Dashboard

 A modern, mobile-friendly web application for reporting and monitoring incidents in South Africa, with a strong focus on Durban and KwaZulu-Natal.